Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Methods

 The model architecture has been optimized to balance computational efficiency and performance, given the high-resolution nature of DAS data.
 We added additional downsampling in the backbone by modifying the stride and downsampling behavior of early convolutional blocks.
 This reduces the resolution of intermediate feature maps and substantially lowers computational cost while preserving event-scale semantic information required for detection and segmentation.
 The FPN was configured with a reduced channel dimension compared to the standard Mask R-CNN implementation, further improving memory efficiency.
-We also revised the mask prediction branch by cropping input features to address the spatiotemporal aspect ratio imbalance of DAS signals.
-Since DAS provides continuous data where signals can span much longer temporal durations than spatial extent, this differs substantially from conventional image-based tasks.
-This cropping strategy maintains a more consistent aspect ratio for the learning target of the mask head.
 Detailed model configurations and implementation details are provided in Text~S1 of the Supplementary Information.
 Beyond architectural modifications, the input representation was designed to enhance feature extraction across the diverse spectral characteristics of DAS signals.
-We employ a multi-channel input strategy that encodes information from three frequency bands: (1) raw strain rate, which retains the full broadband signal to preserve critical features; (2) bandpass-filtered strain (2-10 Hz), which highlights low-frequency signals including local earthquakes and T-waves; (3) high-pass filtered strain ($>$10 Hz), which emphasizes high-frequency signals, such as whale calls and vessel noise.
+We employ a multi-channel input strategy that encodes information from three frequency bands: (1) raw strain-rate, which retains the full broadband signal to preserve critical features; (2) bandpass-filtered strain-rate (2-10 Hz), which highlights low-frequency signals including local earthquakes and T-waves; (3) high-pass filtered strain-rate ($>$10 Hz), which emphasizes high-frequency signals, such as whale calls and vessel noise.
 This structured input design enables the model to effectively learn the spectral characteristics of different signal types and enhances its ability to distinguish among geophysical, biological, and anthropogenic sources.